JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-MAIN-PROMPT.md

 ## 🎯 Copy-Paste Prompt for New Agent Sessions

 ```
-You are continuing Phase 6 of the Goose Orchestrator project.
+You are continuing Phase 6 of the goose Orchestrator project.

 CONTEXT DOCUMENTS (read in order):
 1. Technical Project Plan/master-technical-project-plan.md - Overall project context